-Santa Clara University follows a developmental advising model based on a close studentfaculty advisor relationship intended to assist students with achieving their educational, career, and personal goals through the use of the full range of institutional resources.
-The Drahmann Center provides training for faculty advisors through new faculty advisor workshops and ongoing training to keep faculty advisors current on University policies and available resources.
-The Center also collaborates with other areas to enhance the advising support for all students, such as providing support for the peer advising program in the School of Business.
+Santa Clara University follows a developmental advising model based on a close student-faculty advisor relationship intended to assist students with achieving their educational, career, and personal goals through the use of the full range of institutional resources.
+The Drahmann Center offers training for faculty advisors through new faculty advisor workshops and ongoing training to keep faculty advisors current on University policies and available resources.
+The Center also collaborates with other areas to enhance advising support for all students, such as providing technology support for the peer advising program in the School of Business.

 Pre-Health Sciences Advising

 Santa Clara University has an excellent reputation for preparing students for careers in the health sciences.
 Most incoming students tend to be focused on either allopathic medicine or dentistry, but a much broader spectrum of careers can be equally or more attractive including osteopathic medicine, physical therapy, optometry, pharmacy, physician assistant, nurse practitioner, public health professional, and others.
 A Santa Clara education provides ample opportunity to acquire the academic foundations in natural science required by medical schools, and its broad liberal arts Core Curriculum also serves to develop the communication, personal interaction, and analytical skills needed both during medical school and in one's subsequent medical practice.